ESRC-CDRC/ahah/reports/DATA.md

 # AHAH Version 4 Data Overview

 This document provides an overview of the datasets used in the AHAH Version 4 data product.
 Each dataset is described in terms of its content, source, and production date.
+The underlying data for _passive greenspace_, and _retail locations_ are not openly available, but were both produced in 2024.

 All data used to produce AHAH Version 4 was the most recent available at the time of production.